 Apple Logic Pro X is Apple’s flagship recording studio workstation features an extensive sound library, state of the art plug-ins and quality product support.
 Logic Pro X counts in one of the most versatile digital audio workstations that come with the same features and sound library which you get in other expansive DAWs.

 If you are already a Garageband user, Logic Pro X gives you the same feel as its user interface is most likely Garageband’s interface.
-Logic Pro has an easy to use, intuitive interface so there is nothing hard working in Logic Pro X.
+Logic Pro has an easy to use, intuitive interface so there is nothing hard-working in Logic Pro X.

 - Easy to use software – Its intuitive user interface make it very easy to work in it.
-For Hip-Hop makers its one of the best choice as we can produce that kind of music very fast in Logic Pro X.
+For Hip-Hop makers its one of the best choices as we can produce that kind of music very fast in Logic Pro X.

 - Extensive Sound Library – Logic Pro X is equipped with one of the best sound libraries in the world.
 Starts from Hip-Hop to the world, you will get almost every genre’s sound.
 Logic Pro library has 21 software instruments, 2,767 patches and 5,649 loops 9 MIDI plug-ins.

 - 66 effect plugins – Logic Pro X features 66 state-of-the-art plugins.
-You can add third-party plugins via AU Apple format as well.
+You can add third-party plugins via the AU Apple format as well.

 - Best Quality Support – Logic Pro X comes with extensive support including online support and phone support seven days a week from 8 a.m. to 8 p.m.
-You get time to time software update as well.
+You get time to time software updates as well.

 As I told you above, Logic Pro X has an easy to use intuitive user interface, you get a simple drag-and-drop system.
 It’s structured to fit different windows on the screen.
 So you don’t need to open those windows separate which significantly speeds up your music production.

 Even if you are a newbie, you will get familiar with it in no time.
 It has a wide number of keyboard shortcuts which help you to work fast.
 But the one thing I don’t like with its keyboard shortcuts is most of them are 2 or 3 key combination shortcuts which are quite annoying for new users.
-However, you can set them up as per your need.
+However, you can set them up as per your needs.

 What it’s made for: For Beginners to professionals.
 Best for MIDI, VST recording.
 And of course for Apple users.